lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

         Recent Beagles come with the IDE Visual Studio Code (https://code.visualstudio.com/) installed and
         running.
-To access it, open a web browse on your host computer and browse to: ``192.168.7.2:3000`` (use ``192.168.6.2:3000`` for the Mac)
+To access it, open a web browser on your host computer and browse to: ``192.168.7.2:3000`` (use ``192.168.6.2:3000`` for the Mac)
         and you will see something like: